Photo: Barry Feinstein Photography, Inc.

 At 80, the former Byrds leader remains as curious as ever — puttering with gadgets, learning obscure folk songs, and playing songs and telling stories on the road.
 A new, photo-stuffed coffee-table book illuminates his early history like never before.

 Living Legends is a series that spotlights icons in music still going strong today.
-This week, GRAMMY.com spoke with Roger McGuinn, a member of the Byrds and folk-rock pioneer who, at 80, remains active as a solo act.
+This week, GRAMMY.com spoke with Roger McGuinn, a founding member of the Byrds and folk-rock pioneer who, at 80, remains active as a solo act.
 A new coffee-table book about the early history of the band, The Byrds: 1964-1967, is available now.